TIC-13/benchmark-ranking-back/README.md

    yarn
    ```

+## Environment
+In the `.env` file, assign a base64-encoded 32-byte (AES-256) value to `API_KEY`.
+Ensure that this key is the same as the one used in the client applications.

 ## Prisma Configuration

 1. Make sure you have a database configured and update the `.env` file with your database URL.
 Example: